ros2/ros2_tracing/doc/design_ros_2.md

 ## Instrumentation design

-The goal is to document ROS 2's design/architecture through descriptions of the main execution flows in order to properly design the instrumentation for it.
+The goal is to document ROS 2's design/architecture through descriptions of the main execution flows.
+The instrumentation can then be designed around that.

 ### Flow description